Rust - The differences between the &str and String types

 To inaugurate my new blog, let’s talk about Rust!

-I want to talk about the differences between &str
+I want to talk about the differences between &str and String because I know

 many people who are learning Rust and struggle to understand what are the differences